-- 25. A for-profit private sector entity has public accountability if: - (a) its debt or equity instruments are traded in a public market or it is in the process of issuing such instruments for trading in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets), or - (b) it holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses.
-This is typically the case for banks, credit unions, insurance companies, securities brokers/dealers, mutual funds and investment banks.
+- its debt or equity instruments are traded in a public market or it is in the process of issuing such instruments for trading in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets), or - it holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses.
+This is typically the case for banks, credit unions, insurance companies, securities brokers/dealers, mutual funds and investment banks. - 38.
+The following for-profit entities are deemed to have public accountability:

-AASB1053(Appendix-A)
+AASB1053 (Appendix-B)